xuwang/aws-terraform/README.md

 (https://coreos.com/os/docs/latest/cluster-architectures.html) built on AWS.
 The cluster follows CoreOS production cluster model that contains an autoscalting _etcd_ cluster, and an autoscalting _worker_ cluster for hosted containers.
-You can optionally add an _admiral_ cluster for shared services such as CI, Private docker registry, logging and monitoring, etc.
+You can optionally add an _admiral_ cluster for shared services such as CI, private docker registry, logging and monitoring, etc.

 The entire infrastructure is managed by [Terraform](https://www.terraform.io/intro/index.html).